ajccosta/amortizedfree-setbench/README.md

 5. Produce figures in directory amortizedfree-setbench/af_experiments/plots/generated_plots.

-## 🚀 Types of machines we evaluated NBR-setnbench on:
+## 🚀 Types of machines we evaluated NBR-setnbench on: [??????to be updated]

 * Smallest NUMA machine we have tested NBR has following configuration:
   * Architecture        : Intel x86_64